Introduction to Linear Algebra in Machine Learning

 Linear Algebra functions in Machine Learning

-There are some Linear Algebra functions which are vital in ML and Data Science operations as described below:
+There are some Linear Algebra functions that are vital in ML and Data Science operations as described below:

 1. Linear Function